regen-network/regen-ledger/x/data/spec/05_client.md

 #### anchor

-The `anchor` command allows users to anchor a data to the blockchain based on its content hash (i.e. IRI).
+The `anchor` command allows users to anchor data to the blockchain based on its content hash (i.e. IRI).

 ```bash
 regen tx data anchor [iri] [flags]